microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingProceduralGeometry/readme.md

     }
 }
 ```
-For efficiency, ray intersection tests in the sample validate each ray hit against the valid global time range as well as the RayFlags(), instead of depending on ReportHit and redoing all the setup math.
+To increase efficiency, ray intersection tests in the sample validate each ray hit against the valid global time range as well as the *RayFlags()*, instead of waiting on *ReportHit()* to confirm a hit and redo all the setup math.
+This also let the sample not require any hit shaders to evaluate the hits after *ReportHit()* is called
 ```c
 // Test if a hit is valid based on specified RayFlags and <RayTMin, RayTCurrent> range. bool IsAValidHit(in Ray ray, in float thit, in float3 hitSurfaceNormal)